The Future of Community-Led Transformation

 Transitioning Leadership

-Equipping the management committee—the team that will lead the community forward—with the tools and training they need.
+Equipping the Community Leadership Team—the group that will lead the community forward—with the tools and training they need.

 Savings Groups

-Establishing VSLAs (Village Savings and Loan Associations) to promote financial independence.
+Establishing VSLAs (Village Savings and Loan Associations) and launching small businesses to promote financial independence.

 Building Relationships